Blair Haswell

-Blair Haswell (born 9 December 1999 in Stranraer) is a Scottish curler from Stirling.
+Blair Haswell (born 9 December 1999 in Stranraer) is a Scottish curler residing in Stirling.
 He currently plays lead on Team Kyle Waddell.
 Playing for James Craik, Haswell won gold at the 2023 Winter World University Games and bronze at the 2020 World Junior Curling Championships.

 Career

 Juniors

 Haswell won the Scottish Junior Curling Championships in 2020, playing second for James Craik.
 The team also included third Mark Watt and lead Niall Ryder.
 This earned the rink the right to represent Scotland at the 2020 World Junior Curling Championships, in Krasnoyarsk, Russia.
 There, they topped the round robin with a 7–2 record, earning themselves a spot in the playoffs.
 The team then lost to Switzerland's Marco Hösli 9–6 in the semifinal before defeating Germany's Sixten Totzek 6–5 to capture the bronze medal.
 With Haswell aging out of juniors following the cancelled 2020–21 season, he joined Watt's newly created team with third Gregor Cannon and lead Gavin Barr.
 This lineup saw limited success, only reaching the playoffs in two of seven World Curling Tour events and finishing with a 4–6 record at the 2022 Scottish Curling Championships.